We are writing with updates about recent COVID-19 trends on campus and changes to state-run testing.

-The information in this guide is subject to change depending on health conditions and state of Vermont guidance.
-Students, staff, and faculty should consult this website regularly for updates.
+The information herein is subject to change depending on health conditions and state of Vermont guidance.
+Students, staff, and faculty should consult this website and the Campus Status web page regularly for updates.